Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 * Ability to easily clone/copy your existing download items.
 * Ability to insert Adsense or other Ad code inside the download item display.
 * Gutenberg block to insert download now buttons on a post or page.
+* Option to override the default template by placing a custom template file in the active theme’s directory.
 * The stats menu can show you the top downloads, downloads by date, country, browser etc.

 View more details on the [download monitor plugin](https://simple-download-monitor.com/) page.